stinsan/CS-4513-Database-Management-Systems/Book Notes/Chapter 14.md

 Hash indices with a fixed number of buckets is called **static hashing**.
 One of the problems with this is that we need to know how many records are being stored in the index.
 If a large number of records are added, resulting in far more records than buckets, lookups would have to search through a large number of records stored in a single bucket and would be inefficient.

 To combat the problem that comes with static hashing, the hash index can be rebuilt with an increased number of buckets.
 This is called **dynamic hashing**.

-Static and dynamic hashing are discussed further in chapter 24.